kroebuck/werewolf/WerewolfWebApp.md

 - `completeFunctions` - An array of functions to be called at some later specified time.
   - When `engine.js` creates a new room, it calls `room.onComplete(cbFunc)`, where `cbFunc` indicates some callback function, and uses `engine.deleteRoom()` as the argument.
 Why do this?
 When a room is to be deleted, we want to remove the references to it in `engine.rooms` and `player.room`.
 The method responsible for shutting down the room really should be a method in `room.js`.
 Indeed, `room.shutdownRoom()` sets all players' room to null and then calls each function in the `completeFunctions` array (one of which splices out the room from the `engine.rooms` array).
 - `code` - The password players must submit to enter the room (rename to password?)

+There are, of course, methods accompanying many of these properties that add a player, remove a player, check if a player name is already in use, etc.

 ### Setting up and carrying out a game of werewolf